Red Riding Hood 2

 I know a lot of data developer/visualisers were using D3 to make their very impressive data visualisation pieces.
 I had tried a few times to learn Javascript but never got it and usually spent a lot of time debugging my errors.
 I just wasn’t ready to try again just yet.
 I really liked working with CSS, had done quite a few side projects previously and have seen some amazing work with just CSS so wanted to see how far I could get with it, knowing it has its limitations.

-After a few more iterations, I came up with a version that removed the begin and end points and represented the start with a darker colour and gradually fading to a lighter colour ar the end of the sentence on curved lines, replaced the rhyme lines with two side borders on the rhyme words, one pair with solid and the other pair with double.
+After a few more iterations, I came up with a version that removed the beginning and end points and represented the start with a darker colour and gradually fading to a lighter colour at the end of the sentence on curved lines, replaced the rhyme lines with two side borders on the rhyming words, one rhyme pair with a single solid border line and the other pair with double border lines.

-As the project progressed, I added page sentiment colour to the center circle, some page summary information, and the rhyming words of the page, gave the emotion triangles a slight gradient to make it more subtle and subdue.
-And also some tooltips for additional information.
+As the project progressed, I added page sentiment colour to the centre circle, some page summary information, and the rhyming words of the page, gave the emotion triangles a slight gradient to make it more subtle.
+I also added some tooltips to include additional information.

 three versions showing slight variations of words placed around a circle with sentiment colours on certain words, one with a gradient sentiment colour in the circle and more text, dashed lines with start and end points, connecting dotted lines or side borders, 3 gray or gradient triangles around circle.